 Here is a list of the basic differences between women & men based on research studies of the brain done up to now.
 This might be a handy list to show to your other half to avoid future misunderstandings!

 What did you think about the list?
 Tell us in the comments!
 Be sure to follow our blog for more lifestyle & health tips and lists.
-Also, both our female and male readers can benefit from a stronger & healthier brain by playing Fit Brains brain training games, so check it out!
+Also, both our female and male readers can challenge and entertain their brain by playing Fit Brains brain training games, so check it out!

 Fit Brains: Sparky’s Adventures offers a first-of-its-kind approach to child learning and development.
 With a library of 200+ fun & healthy brain games designed for children ages 2 to 8, this app will stimulate the 5 key areas of your child’s brain and automatically adapts to the specific needs of your child.

-Each game stimulates & improves a key area of the brain: Memory, Concentration (Attention), Problem-Solving, Speed, Visual
+- Each game stimulates a key area of the brain: Memory, Concentration (Attention), Problem-Solving, Speed, Visual

 The original Fit Brains Trainer has been highly successful, used and praised by people all over the world.
 However, we have gotten many requests for additional tools & products and we knew we had to start expanding our training to the entire family.
 We saw the lack of a comprehensive brain trainer for young children, and heard from many of our fans that they wanted a Fit Brains app geared toward their kids.
 It was here that Fit Brains: Sparky’s Adventures was born.

 We hope this new app will bring education into playtime fun for your children.
 Leave us a comment below and let us know your child’s experience with the app!

 The human brain has what is known as a dominant side and a non-dominant side.
 Dominance is determined by where language is processed and for the vast majority of humans we believe the dominant side is the left side or left hemisphere.
 Interestingly, we are not sure why the left side evolved to be dominant, but perhaps it had something to do with cave men and women using their right hands more often.